USC-GEOL351/geol351-student-template-2026/README_students_GEOL351.md

 This repo has three main folders:

 ```
-labs/            # lab instructions (pulled from the instructor)
+lab_site/            # lab instructions (pulled from the instructor)
-work/            # your lab notes, notebooks, scratch work
+work/            # your lab notes, notebooks, figures, scratch work
 final_project/   # your final project materials
 ```

 ### Important rule
-**Do not edit anything inside `labs/`.**
+**Do not edit anything inside `lab_site/`.**

-Labs are distributed by the instructor and updated centrally.
+Labs are distributed from Github Classroom and updated centrally.
-If you need to modify something, copy it into `work/`.
+If you need to modify something, copy it into `work/lab...`.

 ---